sacheendra/appbase-apidoc/README.md

 # Appbase clientside JS API

+TODO:
+1) How to change roles
+2) Transactions
+3) What happens while listning into levels

 ## Datatypes
 This doesn't change.
 Let the developer set Boolean/Number in a property.
 We can store it as string on the server, that's fine.